 CherYsh brings learning, skills and livelihood opportunities closer to home for rural girl children and women in the villages of Haliyal in North Karnataka.

 Work and Achievements

-CherYsh is a registered non-profit organization that strives to enhance learning avenues for girl children and livelihood opportunities for resource poor women in rural India.
+CherYsh is a registered non-profit organization that that strives to enhance learning avenues for girl children, and livelihood opportunities for resource-poor women in rural India.

 Fund Utilisation Statement

 Funds will be used for development of After-school learning centers; Capacity building for trainers; Providing vocational skills to young women; Promoting entrepreneurship among rural women, Creating micro livelihoods in villages.